pcardotatgit/check_observable_dispositions_in_CTR_from_an_observable_list/README.md

 any string before the observable ....:"https://catatonic-judge.000webhostapp.com/"... and any string after the sha.
 The line must contain one observable to check
 ```

 Every observables will be extracted from the line and a disposition query will be send to SecureX Threat Response in order to identify if any Integrated Modules knows them.
-And if Yes what are their dispositions ( Malicious, Suspicious or something else )
+And if Yes... then what are their dispositions ( Malicious, Suspicious or something else ) ?

 A resulting file named **result.txt** is created with the results of the queries :